aidandenlinger/autocopr/README.md

-# Auto COPR forked repo
+# Autocopr forked repo

+For any issues or questions related to python scripts, please go to upstream repo.

 <details open>